comecattin/ILM/README.md

   File for automated running gromacs.
 Energy minimization, equilibration NVT/NPT, production, analysis.

 ## PSMN
-  File for submiting jobs to the PSMN on the correct node
+  File for submiting jobs to the PSMN on the correct node.

   Mercure is a submit script to break down in smaller simulation one big simulation.